8x8c/8x8c/README.md

 # Group 4  Threefish-512

 Different working Threefish-512 file encryption apps.
+This one is a bit tough, as there is not much out there yet, as Threefish-512 is not so popular.
+It will take a long time to have the best Threefish-512  apps.
+The lower versions of the apps will have to be custom made, for now.